hapax/hapax.github.io/assets/alien-maths.md

 The strong form states that your brain (or cognitive architecture) determines your reality, with the upshot that brains which are too different will have *incommensurable* experiences.
-This is like the claim made by lingustic relativists that certain things are untranslatable.
+(This is like the claim made by lingustic relativists that some things are untranslatable.)

 #### The inner life of bats